Welcome home, beloved.

 One Step Further Food Pantry

-This food pantry, started at St. Andrew’s and now housed at First Christian Church across the street from us, needs volunteers for a variety of tasks including deliveries and making phone calls (which can be done from home).
+This food pantry, started at St. Andrew’s, now is housed at Definition Church in Greensboro (1806 Merritt Dr., in the building behind the main building) and St. Stephen AME Zion Church in High Point (1012 Leonard Ave.).
+The pantry needs volunteers for a variety of tasks including deliveries and making phone calls (which can be done from home).
 If you can help, please contact the director, Susan Cox, at scox@onestepfurther.com.